Programmer-Prince-Data/prince-new/README.md

 # prince-new
 This is my first Git repository
-I wil be fun ig
+It will be fun ig